Areas in which we provide services for:

 - Posttraumatic Disorder

-Nadine Maxner, BA (Psych) Hons, MASP is a Registered Psychologist in Nova Scotia, Canada.
-She specializes in the psycho-educational and neuro-psychological assessment and treatment of children, adolescents, and young adults in both school and clinical settings.
+Nadine Maxner, BA (Psych) Hons, MASP is a Registered Psychologist in Nova Scotia, Canada and a Licensed Psychologist in the Cayman Islands.
+Nadine has over 10 years experience specializing in the assessment and treatment of children, youth, and young adults experiencing a variety of learning, mental health, and behavioural challenges.
+Nadine has worked with diverse and multicultural populations in various psychology-related positions in clinical and school settings.

-Working as a clinical team member at Hope Academy, Nadine believes that comprehensive assessments should be linked to meaningful, evidence-based, and time-sensitive interventions.
-She provides treatment for a variety of issues including learning disabilities, ADHD, behavioral challenges, and social-emotional concerns.
-Nadine has specific training and experience in the delivery of anxiety-resiliency programs and social skills groups using a Cognitive-Behavioral Therapy (CBT) model.
-Through a collaborative and team-oriented approach, Nadine works to promote the mental health and wellness of children, youth, and families.
+Working as a clinical team member at Hope Academy since 2016, Nadine believes that comprehensive assessments should be linked to meaningful, evidence-based and time-sensitive interventions.
+She provides assessment of and treatment for a variety of issues including learning disorders, ADHD, anxiety disorders, and emotional regulation challenges associated with various issues, to name a few.
+Nadine has specific training, experience, and a special interest in anxiety- resiliency work with children, youth, and young adults utilizing a cognitive-behavioral therapy (CBT) framework.
+Nadine prides herself on using a collaborative and team-oriented approach to promote the mental health and wellness of children, youth, and their families.

 Nadine Maxner, BA, Hons, MASP